Rorywork/bquotepad/README.md

 6. If in another session you need to reactivate the virtual environment then type: `workon django2`
 7. You now need to install django type`pip install django`
 8. Install all the Python/Django libraries that are required by my project (using pip install like above) see below:
-* `pip install Django-formtools` Multi page form management tool
+* `pip install django-formtools` Multi page form management tool
 * `pip install Pillow` Managing image uploads
 * `pip install Xhtml2pdf` HTML to PDF rendering library
 * `pip install stripe` Payment processing library